DennisG8153/fpblog/README.md

 ### Daily Entries

-The second type are 'daily' entries.
+The second type of blog entries are 'daily' entries.
 These should be completed each time you work on the Freedom Project, whether you are working at school or at home, on research or revision.
 Doesn't matter.
 This documents the _process_ involved in its creation.
 Each week there will be a new file to hold the new Blog Entry you write on Freedom Friday.
 The first file should be called entry1.md.